asaikali/template-boot-angular-maven-multi-module/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

-To upgrade your system to the lastest angular cli you can use
+To upgrade your system to the latest angular cli you can use
 ```bash
 npm uninstall -g angular-cli
 npm install -g @angular/cli@latest